OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

         ID USER     GROUP    NAME         STAT CPU     MEM        HOSTNAME        TIME 0 oneadmin oneadmin one-0        runn   0      0K             ec2    0d 07:03

-Also you can see information (like IP address) related to the amazon instance launched via the command.
+Also you can see information (like IP addresses) related to the EC2 instance launched via the command.
 The attributes available are:

 -  AWS\_DNS\_NAME
 -  AWS\_PRIVATE\_DNS\_NAME